-Tony Peirce makes handmade Windsor chairs, dining and kitchen chair, tables and other fine furniture for the discerning customer using 18th century hand tools and craftsmanship.
-Whether it's for the bedroom, dining room, entrance or veranda, every piece tells a story and is ergonomically hand crafted.
+Windsor Heritage makes handmade Windsor chairs, dining chairs, kitchen counter chairs, tables and other fine furniture for the discerning customer using 18th century hand tools and craftsmanship.
+Windsor Chairs are beautiful accent chairs and are classic chairs found at dining room tables throughout North America.
+Windsor settees and arm chairs are both practical and can be used to grace an entrance or veranda.
+Every piece tells a story and is ergonomically hand crafted.
 Windsor Heritage chairs are made to last generations and are finished with milk paint and natural oils, which makes them environmentally friendly.
-Tony also offers chair making courses in his workshop, which is located in Stanbridge East, one of the most beautiful villages in Quebec, Canada.
+We also offer a one-on-one chair making course in Windsor Heritage's workshop, which is located in Stanbridge East, one of the most beautiful villages in Quebec, Canada.

 Have you ever thought of making a chair?
 Windsor Heritage offers a 5 day chair making course where you can make your own Windsor Chair.

 Windsor Heritage is located in Stanbridge East, one of the most beautiful villages in the Eastern Townships and an hour's drive from Montreal.
 During the course, you will learn how to sharpen and use the hand tools required to make a chair.
 At the end of the week, the aspiring chairmaker leaves with their own, hand made chair!
 The one-on-one course includes all materials and the use of all hand tools that are required to build a Windsor chair.